Markinatorina/MSAVA/README.md

 # MSAVA
 A .NET web application designed to manage private or public access to static assets such as documents or image files.
-This software was commissioned by the IvicTech corporation, and is available under the terms of the GNU General Public License v3.0 (GPLv3).
+This software was commissioned by the IvicTech corporation, and is available under the terms of the GNU Affero General Public License v3.0 or later.
 Frontend (Uno Platform) currently a work in progress.

 # Key features